-You have on your Bodhi system four virtual desktops, and you can have more if you wish, or less.
+Bodhi Linux has three Virtual Desktops, and you can have more if you wish.
 Tiny preview pictures of these desktops appear in the Pager gadget on your shelf, and clicking one of these will open the corresponding desktop.
 The desktops all look the same on the default Bodhi installation, as they all share the same wallpaper and shelf.

 Virtual desktops allow you to separate out different kinds of computer activity into dedicated desktop environments, should you wish to do this.
 For example, you might have one desktop dedicated to work, with its shelf and iBar holding launchers relevant to your word processing, spreadsheet, email, and other work activities.
 A second desktop, which you can immediately switch to in a spare moment, might have a shelf dedicated to launching games and other pastimes, with your current time waster open and ready to go.
 A third desktop might have a shelf populated with gadgets and launchers that are to do with computer housekeeping.